oisyn/parkerwords/readme.md

 Write:        416us
 ```

+For an implementation using AVX2, see the [SSE branch](https://github.com/oisyn/parkerwords/tree/sse) (currently at 23ms)

 Since writing to stdout now no longer takes a negligible amount of time relative to the rest of the algorithm, I've made most output conditional.
 Uncomment the NO_OUTPUT #define in the top of the file to reenable some verbose information and progress indication.

 ## Description